Sreekee/Nvidia/README.md

 #### GIT basics

-As an example, to clone the labs/solutions on your machine and access Lab1:
+To clone the Labs/solutions on your machine and, for example, access Lab1:
 ```
     git clone git@bitbucket.org:junbo_jake_zhao/deeplearningkit.git
     cd Lab1